 Warehouse management and inventory management processes are also popularly outsourced to third-party logistics companies.
 Many 3PLs even offer advanced technology to provide you with shipment tracking and customer demand forecasting, which play a vital role in streamlining your supply chain.

-“One of the biggest advantages of ShipBob is that you don’t have minimums.
+“One of the biggest advantages of ShipBob is that you don’t have order minimums.
 You don’t have to commit tens of thousands of units, so start small, and ShipBob will grow with you.”

 John Greenhalgh, Co-Founder of A Year of Dates